Frankie Muniz: Personal life

-Muniz is a fan of the Arizona Cardinals and the Los Angeles Clippers.

-Muniz is reportedly a supporter of English Football team Coventry City, this connection apparently coming from a friendship he made with a producer on the set of the film Agent Cody Banks 2.
+Muniz is a fan of the Arizona Cardinals, and also of the Los Angeles Clippers.
+Muniz is reportedly a supporter of English football club Coventry City, this connection apparently coming from a friendship he made with a producer on the set of the film Agent Cody Banks 2: Destination London.

-In 2005, Muniz was engaged to Jamie Grady.
+In 2005, Muniz was engaged to Jamie Gandy.
 In 2008, he met publicist Elycia Marie Turnbow through their mutual personal trainer at a Los Angeles gym.
 They began dating and later moved to Scottsdale, Arizona.
 They had a domestic dispute in February 2011, which involved the police and reportedly involved Muniz pointing a gun at his own head, though he later called this a "fake overblown story".
-They became engaged in October 2011, but later called it off.
+They became engaged in October 2011, but they later called it off.

-Muniz began dating Paige Price in 2016, and he announced their engagement on November 18, 2018.
-They married on February 21, 2020.
-Their son, Mauz Mosley Muniz, was born on March 22, 2021.
+Muniz began dating actress and model Paige Price in 2016, and he announced their engagement on November 18, 2018.
+They married on October 3, 2019.
+Their son was born on March 22, 2021.
+Muniz is a Christian.

-Health issues
+Health problems

 On November 30, 2012, at age 26, Muniz was hospitalized after having a suspected transient ischemic attack, and spoke about the experience on Katie.
 He was diagnosed with a second attack a year later on November 25, 2013.
 When asked about his health in October 2017, he said that he has had no issues.
-However, that same month, it was claimed on Dancing with the Stars that he suffered significant amnesia, theorized to be caused (at least partially) by multiple concussions; the TV show gave the impression that he could not remember the majority of his time on Malcolm in the Middle, and that his former co-star Bryan Cranston often called him to remind him about the good times they had.
+That same month, it was claimed on Dancing with the Stars that he suffered significant amnesia, theorized to be caused (at least partially) by multiple concussions; Muniz gave the impression that he could not remember the majority of his time on Malcolm in the Middle, and that his former co-star Bryan Cranston often called him to remind him about the good times they had.

 In 2021, as a guest on the Steve-O's Wild Ride! podcast, Muniz revealed that the mini-strokes were a misdiagnosis and he was instead suffering from migraine auras.
 He also clarified that the story of his memory loss was largely misinterpreted by media sources.
-In the same podcast he also clarified that reports of his amnesia were false, that they were based on a throwaway sentence: "Man, I don't remember what happened in 2001".
+In the same podcast he also clarified that reports of his amnesia were false, and that they were based on a throwaway sentence: "Man, I don't remember what happened in 2001."
 Individual gaps in his memory occurred due to a large number of concussions as a teenager.